Getting Started¶

 Use the Tab key to switch focus between panels, or click the Local / Servers tabs at the top.

 - Local — manages your current user's crontab.
+Changes are written directly to your system crontab.

 Quitting¶